-Thus, one may expect the NFL Parties to pursue the statutory employer defense in this case.
-The NFL Parties may argue they are similarly situated to a general contractor with respect to the injured players, and the injured players are akin to the employees of subcontractors.
-Therefore, if this litigation goes forward in the absence of a settlement agreement, the NFL Parties may argue that they are immune from suit as the statutory employers of the injured Retired NFL Football Players.
+the injured players, and the injured players are akin to the employees of subcontractors.
+Therefore, if this litigation goes forward in the absence of a settlement agreement, the NFL Parties may argue that they are immune from suit as the statutory employer of the injured Retired NFL Football Players.